• Skip to primary navigation

 Whole Wheat Muffins made using Kombucha

 If you're not familiar with kombucha, it's a fermented drink made with tea, sugar, yeast, and bacteria.
-It's characterized by its effervence and claims of many health benefits.
+It's characterized by its effervence.

 In this recipe, I recommend using plain kombucha versus flavored kombucha.
 If you have a difficult time finding kombucha (it's sold in most supermarkets and online), feel free to substitute with plain seltzer or sparkling water.

 The effervesce of these drinks is what's most important for these muffins, as that's what gives them beautiful rise and lightness.
-The kombucha does add health benefits such as probiotics and claims that it helps digestion, among other benefits.
+Instead of using baking powder to help the muffins rise, the kombucha helps play this role.

 muffins in a tin with butter and coffee beans around

-These muffins come together very easily.
-No electric or stand mixer is required.
+This easy muffin recipe comes together very quickly.
+No electric mixer or stand mixer is required to make this favorite recipe.
 And there's no room temperature ingredients required either.
 So, no waiting around for your butter to soften or your eggs to reach room temperature in this recipe.

 whole wheat muffins with coffee butter